-Other points that need to be addressed in future work should be concerned with taking account of the role of (local) ontologies, of marketing and data-mining techniques, and of partial consumer information.
-Furthermore, in this work, we placed an emphasis on the N+1-price auction with single sealed bids.
+We investigated the concept of CASy for several basic and simple models.
+It is important to investigate how software agents can be developed for more advanced and realistic settings.
+These can be based on our approach with neural networks and exploration heuristics, or on other adaptive machine learning and algorithmic techniques.
+Also, the role of (local) ontologies, of marketing and data-mining techniques, and of partial consumer information can be taken into account.
+Furthermore, we placed an emphasis on the N+1-price auction with single sealed bids.
 Other types of auctions could be further investigated, for example addressing the possible feedback given on bids of other participants (e.g. multi-round auctions) or to address the revenue of the central manager.